EJB’s Message Driven Beans (MDB) Vs. SpringJMS

 4. Multi-Queue Configuration:

-MDBs are static for one queue.
-One MDB cannot be used for consuming from two or multiple queues.
-On the contrary, Spring provides the flexibility to customize the number of queues to listen to and dynamically configure the destinations as well.
+MDB cannot be used for consuming from two or multiple queues.
+On the contrary, Spring

 5. Security

-For MDB, security is managed by the EJB container by configuring a security identity for the MBM
+the EJB container by configuring a security identity for the MBM

 Spring UserCredentialsConnectionFactoryAdapter provides a mechanism to specify user credentials for every JMS connection to secure the JMS connection.